Bunch theory: working notes on applications, axioms and models: Bunch theory in use

 We have seen that our attempt to capture preference in WP led us only to biased choice; we were unable to capture preference in WP.
 However, preference occurs naturally in implementations, since these are intrinsically deterministic.
 We were able to capture preference in our PV semantics because in the term $S \, \diamond \, E$ the expression $E$ is able to represent the total future behaviour of the code following $S$ (its continuation).
 When $E=null$ this continuation is infeasible.

 Preferential choice is easily shown to be a refinement of provisional choice.
-The condition that program $S$ is refined by program $T$, when both programs have a state variable or variable list $x$, is expressed in terms of PV semantics as (see appendix \ref{refinement}).
+The condition that program $S$ is refined by program $T$, when both programs have a state variable or variable list $x$, is expressed in terms of PV semantics as\footnote{For a full discussion see appendix C of \cite{arXivBunches_v2}.}

 \( \, S \, ⊑ \, T \, \, \defs \, \, (T \, \diamond \, E) \, \, : \, \, (S \, \diamond \, E) \, \)

 We can argue as follows:

 $ $